pejna/ax12/README.md

 For use in other projects add ax_12.h to your include folder and add libAX12.a to your libraries, all other dependencies should be included automatically.

+Any bugs found please notify me or make a merge request.

 For aditional needed explanation please contact me at furgonprime@gmail.com